-Microsoft has today introduced a new project that has been working on called the Holodesk, which enables users to interact with 3D holographic images.
-The new project is work which has been carried out by the Sensors and Devices group from Microsoft Research Cambridge, and has been designed to allow you to interact with 3D objects using your bare hands.
+Microsoft has today introduced an exciting new project that it has been working on called the Holodesk, which enables users to interact with 3D holographic images.
+This innovative project is the result of extensive research carried out by the Sensors and Devices group from Microsoft Research Cambridge.
+The Holodesk has been meticulously designed to allow users to interact with 3D objects using their bare hands, creating a seamless and intuitive user experience.

-The fantastic HoloDesk technology uses an interactive system combining an optical see through display and Microsoft’s Kinect camera to create the illusion that users are directly interacting with 3D graphics.
+The fantastic HoloDesk technology uses an interactive system that combines an optical see-through display and Microsoft’s Kinect camera to create the illusion that users are directly interacting with 3D graphics.
+This groundbreaking technology opens up new possibilities for virtual reality, gaming, education, and professional applications.
 Watch the video after the jump to see the new technology in action.

 Microsoft explains: